appium/appium-uiautomator2-driver/docs/android-appbundle.md

 Appium only installs the minimum set of resources, following the behavior of the appbundle feature.
 For example, if a device's language is set of English, Appium will only install the `en` resource.
 The installed apk will have no Japanese resources.

-In orfer to force re-install with a different set of language resources, specify `fullreset: true`
+In orfer to force re-install with a different set of language resources, specify `fullReset: true`

 ## An example project